SRI-CSL/yices2/doc/sphinx/source/formula-operations.rst

   The function first checks whether *f* is trivially satisifiable or unsatisfiable.
 If that fails, the function performs the four steps listed previously:

-  1. Constructs a context specialized for the given *logic*.
+  1. Construct a context specialized for the given *logic*.

-     If *logic* is NULL, a generic context is used instead with default coniguration.
+     If *logic* is NULL, a generic context is used instead with default configuration.
 This context supports linear arithmetic,
      bit-vectors, uninterpreted functions, and arrays (see
      _context_operations).